COVID-19 Update for students enrolled in the University sponsored health insurance plan (Wellfleet):

-Roger Williams University requires all full-time undergraduate students (residential and commuter), all Master of Architecture students, and all international students on an F-1 or J-1 visa to have adequate health insurance coverage.
-As you prepare for the 2018-2019 academic year, we urge you to consider your health insurance coverage a top priority.
-It is important that students have access to comprehensive medical care while enrolled at Roger Williams University, and we are pleased to make available a health insurance plan for our students.
+Roger Williams University requires all full-time undergraduate students (residential and commuter) and all international students on an F-1 or J-1 visa to have adequate health insurance coverage.
+As you prepare for the 2022-2023 academic year, we urge you to consider your health insurance coverage a top priority.
+It is important that students have access to comprehensive medical care while enrolled at RWU, and we are pleased to make available a health insurance plan for our students.
 Roger Williams University has partnered with University Health Plans to offer a comprehensive Student Health Insurance Plan.
-The annual premium for coverage effective August 14, 2018 to August 13, 2019 is $2,011.
-For detailed information about the University's Student Health Insurance Plan and premium please visit: www.universityhealthplans.com/rwu.
+The annual premium for coverage effective August 14, 2022 to August 13, 2023 is $2,470.
+For detailed information about the University's Student Health Insurance Plan and premium please click here.

 International Student Process:

 International students are automatically enrolled in the Student Health Insurance Plan and do not need to take any action to enroll.
-International students who have an Embassy Sponsored Insurance Plan should contact the Intercultural Center at 401-254-3400 to waive coverage.
-If you have comparable US-based health insurance, contact University Health Plans at 800-437-6448 or firstname.lastname@example.org to discuss waiver options.
+If you have comparable US-based health insurance, contact University Health Plans at 800-437-6448 or email@example.com to discuss waiver options.

 Enrollment and Waiver Process:

-If you are enrolling in the Student Health Insurance Plan, go to www.universityhealthplans.com/rwu, locate the enrollment form in the navigation menu to the left and follow the instructions.
+If you are enrolling in the University Sponsored Plan, click here, locate the enrollment form in the navigation menu to the left and follow the instructions.
 Students will need their student ID number and date of birth to access the enrollment form.
 New students will receive their student ID in approximately two weeks after their deposit is received.
 Confirming enrollment in a timely manner ensures the student's information is transferred to the insurance company prior to the start of the plan year.

-If you are currently insured under an existing health insurance plan and you do not wish to have coverage under the University-sponsored plan, go to www.universityhealthplans.com/rwu, locate the waiver form in the navigation menu on the left and follow the instructions.
+If you are currently insured under an existing health insurance plan and you do not wish to have coverage under the University sponsored plan, click here, locate the waiver form in the navigation menu on the left and follow the instructions.
 Students will need their student ID number and date of birth to access the waiver form.
 New students will receive their student ID in approximately two weeks after their deposit is received.
-Once the waiver form is submitted, a confirmation email will be sent to the student email address. **If a confirmation email is not received, the waiver has not been submitted, and you should try again or contact University Health Plans at 800-437-6448 or email@example.com for assistance.** Please allow 5-7 business days for your waiver to be processed.
+Once the waiver form is submitted, a confirmation email will be sent to the student email address. **If a confirmation email is not received, the waiver has not been submitted, and you should try again or contact University Health Plans at 800-437-6448 or firstname.lastname@example.org for assistance.** Please allow 5-7 business days for your waiver to be processed.
 If you do not see the credit, Undergraduate and Graduate Students should contact the Bursar's Office at (401)254-3520, and Law Students should contact the Office of Student Finance and Records at (401)254-4657.

-By completing a waiver, you are certifying that you have comparable coverage and agree that you will be responsible for any medical expenses you incur, and that Roger Williams University and the Student Health Insurance Plan will not be responsible for those expenses.
+By completing a waiver, you are certifying that you have comparable coverage and agree that you will be responsible for any medical expenses you incur, and that RWU and the Student Health Insurance Plan will not be responsible for those expenses.

-THE DEADLINE TO WAIVE IS AUGUST 15, 2018 (Fall semester) or JANUARY 23, 2019 (Spring semester).
+THE DEADLINE TO SUBMIT A WAIVER FORM IS AUGUST 15, 2022 (Fall semester) or JANUARY 15, 2023 (Spring semester).
 If a waiver has not been processed by the deadline, you will be automatically enrolled in and billed for the University's Student Health Plan.

-The full cost of the health insurance plan will appear on the student's bill until the waiver form has been submitted and processed (by the deadline of August 15th) and the information transmitted to Roger Williams University.
+The full cost of the health insurance plan will appear on the student's bill until the waiver form has been submitted and processed (by the deadline of August 15th) and the information transmitted to RWU.
 At that time, any insurance charge that may have been applied to the bill will be removed.

 Voluntary Enrollment Option:

-Full-time graduate students (non-Master of Architecture) with 6+ credits are encouraged to, but not required to enroll in the University's student health insurance plan.
-The deadline to complete a voluntary enrollment in the student health insurance plan is August 15, 2018.
+Full-time Graduate Students (non-Master of Architecture) with 6+ credits are encouraged to, but not required to enroll in the University's student health insurance plan.
+The deadline to complete a voluntary enrollment in the student health insurance plan is August 15, 2022.

 Additional Information for New Students:

-New students enrolling at the University for the 2018-19 academic year will be able to access the waiver form once you have received your RWU Student ID, which is included in a separate mailing after your deposit has been received.
+New students enrolling for the 2022-23 academic year will be able to access the waiver form once you have received your RWU Student ID, which is included in a separate mailing after your deposit has been received.